brianglass/anastasis/files/weekday_vespers7.md

 Wholly condemned by wickedness, wholly drowned by despair, I am utterly evil and dark.
 I am wholly and utterly marked by unseemly pleasures; wholly and terribly ruined and ill-treated.
 I fall at your footprints, blessed John.
 Do not cast me away, but save me, friend and Forerunner of the Lord.

-Deliver my soul from the bitter death of sin and faults, O Forerunner, and make me lives by the godly works of ChristÂ’s commandments by the power of your intercessions.
+Deliver my soul from the bitter death of sin and faults, O Forerunner, and make me lives by the godly works of Christ’s commandments by the power of your intercessions.
 Put an end to wars that are invisibly waged against me, and guide my by the straight paths of saving and eternal rest by your entreaties to God.

 Glory.
 Both now.

 **Theotokion.
 Having placed all your hope.**

 Remembrance of wrongs is a sign of anger and temper is a manifestation of anger.
-Through them absurdities of insults shamelessly leap up from the wretched mouth, making the one who is activated by them liable to GehennaÂ’s fire, as it written.
-Therefore, soul, keep watch, flee bitter temper, anger, wrath and insolence and every foul-smelling excess, as you cry out to the Mother of God, Â‘My Lady, save me!Â’
+Through them absurdities of insults shamelessly leap up from the wretched mouth, making the one who is activated by them liable to Gehenna’s fire, as it written.
+Therefore, soul, keep watch, flee bitter temper, anger, wrath and insolence and every foul-smelling excess, as you cry out to the Mother of God, ‘My Lady, save me!’

 ****